Janusec/janusec/README.md

 ## Web Administration Portal

-Release directory is `./static/` , and source code is available from [Janusec-Admin Github](https://github.com/Janusec/janusec-admin) with Angular 5.
+Release directory is `./static/` , and source code is available at [Janusec-Admin Github](https://github.com/Janusec/janusec-admin) with Angular 5.

 ## LICENSE